 Motel business at its core is simply a service business. while information technology (IT) has changed dramatically over. the years, the underlying nature, and the economics of the services delivered are virtually the same.

 IBM’s technology-centric business changes very quickly, but IBM Global services or Accenture’s business stays in a pretty steady state,”

 friends, this principle, is very simple but don’t take it casually, take it seriously

 3) Buy distressed Businesses in Distressed Industries.

-In this principle, the author explains, how we can get the awesome opportunity, that can become multi-bagger.
-Because, those are distressed businesses, we are human, we don’t need trouble or any problem that may be hurt us, so our brain, say, stay away from it. that’s why most financial fund managers, stay away from the distressed business,
+In this principle, the author explains, how we can get awesome opportunities, that can become multi-bagger.
+Because, those are distressed businesses, we are human, we don’t need trouble or any problem that may hurt us, so our brain, say, stay away from it. that’s why most financial fund managers, stay away from the distressed business,

-so you can get the awesome opportunity. the author explains in wonder way, so let’s see
+so you can get the awesome opportunity. the author explains in a wonderful way, so let’s see

-the author give the Warren Buffett quotes and explain, how people get rich in distressed business
+the author give Warren Buffett quotes and explain, how people get rich in distressed business

 ” Never count on making a good sale. have the purchase price be so attractive that even a mediocre sale gives good results.” – Warren Buffett

 “ The entrance strategy is actually more important than the exit strategy.” – Eddie Lampert